Breaking Down The Language Barrier: Creating a Place of Comfort and Trust

 While case managers may still want to review with the participant with task at hand or what is required when completing the paperwork, when it comes time for the participant to actually complete the task, the instructions, and the form itself is in the participant’s language.
 Participants as a result have more confidence in completing the task and communicating with accuracy.
 And participants are also able to enter information into TuaPath in their preferred language which furthers TuaPath’s ease of use, and it removes language as a barrier to progress which helps to create a more comfortable and accommodating process that ultimately results in a positive outcome.

-Many areas that are seeing an influx in refugees do not have staff that is fluent in the languages spoken.
-They rely on their mobile devices and applications that provide translation services or third-party interpreting services to communicate with refugees.
-In working with one Michigan Works! agency to pilot TuaPath’s new Multi-lingual functionality, we learned that while a few are able to converse with the immigrant and refugee population in their native language, but they are not proficient in reading and writing it.
+Many areas that are seeing an influx in refugees do not have staff that are fluent in the languages spoken.
+They rely on translation applications accessible on their smart phone or third-party interpreting services to communicate with refugees.
+In working with one Michigan Works! agency to pilot TuaPath’s new Multilingual functionality, we learned that while a few case managers were able to converse with the immigrant and refugee population in their native language, they were not proficient in reading and writing it.

-To address thes issues, TuaPath leverages Microsoft’s Translator service to translate what was entered by the participant into English or the primary language set for the site and displays the results side-by-side the actual entry.
+To address the issues, TuaPath leverages Microsoft’s Translator service to translate what was entered by the participant into English on-the-fly and then displays the results side-by-side the actual entry.
 The case manager sees exactly what was entered by the participant and the translation, so if there are any discrepancies, everyone can see what was entered and if needed, make the necessary changes.

 They say language can separate people or bring them together.
 We believe that language equals comfort and comfort equals success and that TuaPath is a valuable tool in helping immigrant and refugee families engage with your programs and their case managers, building trust and comfort in their ability to navigate our culture and its requirements, and in achieving their self-sufficiency goals so they can thrive in the communities where they live.